Even if we’re investigating your patient safety concern, you might want to raise complaints with other organisations, or get some emotional support.

 Support after an incident during the healthcare of your child

-Support for bereaved parents and for parents whose child has had a bad healthcare experience.
-The aim is to improve communication between parents and clinicians as part of providing better paediatric care.
-Visit Mother’s Instinct: http://www.mothersinstinct.co.uk
+Mother's Instinct provides support for bereaved parents and for parents whose child has had a bad healthcare experience.
+Their aim is to improve communication between parents and clinicians as part of providing better paediatric care.

 Support after a bereavement